takawitter/robodova/README.md

 3. Run sample application
 --------
-  Before run, you must do setup and be sure Xcode ran once at your system.
+  Before run, be sure Xcode ran once at your system.
   * Right-click RobodovaSampleApp project and select Run As -> iOS Simulator App

   The following window appeard if you successfully setup and run.